 The recommendation related to overcoming culture shock involves analyzing objectively the differences between home and host country and looking for the reasons the host country does things differently.
 It is also necessary to set some goals for yourself to re-develop the feeling of control in a person's life, e.g. planning some activities, studying a foreign language every day and watching programmes in this language, finding local friends and talking to them about feelings and problems in specific situations.
 All these activities should give people more self-confidence that can help them to cope with culture shock and its symptoms.

-experienced it?
+3 Have you ever experienced culture shock or do you know someone who has experienced it?
 Where?
 What were its symptoms and ways of overcoming it?